elhamod/HGNN/README.md

 This repo is for Fish classification.

 To train:
 - Have your data with metadata.csv in a directory.
-A sample file can be found in HGNN_repo_artifacts.zip.
+A sample file can be found in HGNN/analyse/HGNN_repo_artifacts.zip.
 Your image data needs to be in the torchvision ImageFolder format, with train/val/test subfolders.
 - Create a config file using HGNN/train/ConfigParserWriter-SelectExperiments.ipynb
 - train a model using HGNN/train/train.ipynb.